Signs of Estrogen Dominance: What That Means & How to Fix It

 Hormone Replacement Therapy

-Support Your Cycle
+Support Your Hormones

-When it comes to hormones, there is no one-size-fits-all.
-Hormones are complicated!
-To recap, reduce your sugar intake to lower inflammation.
-Increase your veggies, especially the cruciferous variety, to help support your liver and your digestive system in eliminated harmful estrogens.
+To recap, start with food first!
+Reduce your sugar intake to lower inflammation.
+Increase your veggies, especially the cruciferous variety, to help support your liver and your digestive system in eliminating excess estrogens.
 Eat healthy fat to balance your blood sugar and help your hormone production.
 Supplement as needed to reduce your symptoms and compliment your real food efforts!

 Resources